ysthakur/CMSC417-Notes/content/Routing/Distance Vector Routing.md

 	- When a route sends a routing update to its neighbors, it does not send the routes it learned from each neighbor back to that neighbor
 	- So in the example above, since Z has route (X, 5, Y) in its table, it won't send (X, 5) to Y because the distance 5 route to X passes through Y
 3. Poison reverse - stronger version of split horizon
-	- Advertise a bad route (set cost to infinity)
+	- Advertise a bad route (set cost to infinity) rather than merely omit route
+	- Cons:
+		- Can significantly increase size of routing announcements

 ## Limitations